RNCryptor/RNCryptor/README.md

 If you want to keep things as small and simple as possible, you don't need the full RNCryptor project at all.
 You just need two things: `RNCryptor.swift` and `CommonCrypto.framework`.
 You can just copy those into your project.

-The same warnings apply as for subprojects: **It is not safe for ObjC frameworks or frameworks that may be imported into ObjC (since it would cause duplicate symbols if some other framework included RNCryptor).**
+The same warnings apply as for subprojects: **It is not safe for ObjC frameworks or frameworks that may be imported into ObjC, since it would cause duplicate symbols if some other framework included RNCryptor.**

 * Copy or link `RNCryptor/RNCryptor.swift` into your project.
 * Copy or link `CommonCrypto.framework` into your project.